-In the fall months of 2018, the research funding project “Continuous Fast Charging Concept for Electric Vehicles” – D-SEe for short – was launched, which is funded by the Federal Ministry of Economics and Energy until the end of 2021.
+In the fall months of 2018, the research funding project “Continuous Fast Charging Concept for Electric Vehicles” – D-SEe for short – was launched, which is funded by the Federal Ministry of Economics and Energy until summer 2022.

 Background to the project: For the next few years, the car manufacturers have announced the installation of traction batteries of approx. 100kWh, which allow ranges of up to 500km.
 However, charging stations with today’s charging power (50kW) need about 1.6 hours with this battery size to recharge 80% of the battery capacity, about sufficient for 400km range.
 The goal of the overall project is to reduce the charging time for 80% full charge to a quarter of an hour.